PEXANE2/azure-docs.tr-tr/articles/data-factory/v1/data-factory-copy-activity-tutorial-using-azure-resource-manager-template.md

-      "storageAccountKey": { "type": "securestring", "metadata": { "description": "Key for the Azure storage account." } }, "sourceBlobContainer": { "type": "string", "metadata": { "description": "Name of the blob container in the Azure Storage account." } }, "sourceBlobName": { "type": "string", "metadata": { "description": "Name of the blob in the container that has the data to be copied to Azure SQL Database table" } }, "sqlServerName": { "type": "string", "metadata": { "description": "Name of the Azure SQL Server that will hold the output/copied data." } }, "databaseName": { "type": "string", "metadata": { "description": "Name of the Azure SQL Database in the Azure SQL server." } }, "sqlServerUserName": { "type": "string", "metadata": { "description": "Name of the user that has access to the Azure SQL server." } }, "sqlServerPassword": { "type": "securestring", "metadata": { "description": "Password for the user." } }, "targetSQLTable": { "type": "string", "metadata": { "description": "Table in the Azure SQL Database that will hold the copied data." }
+      "storageAccountKey": { "type": "securestring", "metadata": { "description": "Key for the Azure storage account." } }, "sourceBlobContainer": { "type": "string", "metadata": { "description": "Name of the blob container in the Azure Storage account." } }, "sourceBlobName": { "type": "string", "metadata": { "description": "Name of the blob in the container that has the data to be copied to Azure SQL Database table" } }, "sqlServerName": { "type": "string", "metadata": { "description": "Name of the logical SQL server that will hold the output/copied data." } }, "databaseName": { "type": "string", "metadata": { "description": "Name of the Azure SQL Database in the logical SQL server." } }, "sqlServerUserName": { "type": "string", "metadata": { "description": "Name of the user that has access to the logical SQL server." } }, "sqlServerPassword": { "type": "securestring", "metadata": { "description": "Password for the user." } }, "targetSQLTable": { "type": "string", "metadata": { "description": "Table in the Azure SQL Database that will hold the copied data." }
       }